USEPA/ATtILA2/README.txt

 Installing ATtILA
 ------------------

 This README provides basic information on installing ATtILA for ArcGIS.
-For more detailed instructions on installing and using ATtILA, please see the manual located in \ATtILA\ToolboxSource\ATtILA2\doc\ATtILA for ArcGIS Toolbox Help.chm.
+For more detailed instructions on installing and using ATtILA, please see the manual located in \{ATtILA Destination Folder}\ToolboxSource\ATtILA2\doc\ATtILA for ArcGIS Toolbox Help.chm.
+Depending on the installation location, the help manual may fail to open reporting that 'Navigation to the webpage was cancelled.'
+This error often occurs when the CHM Help file is located on a network drive.
+To resolve, copy the file onto a local drive and reopen.
 New users should read through the manual at least once to familiarize themselves with potential pitfalls associated with spatial data, ArcGIS limitations, or ATtILA for ArcGIS processes.

 REQUIREMENTS:
 -------------